gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ### Boris

 The Boris process is pivotal in the Swift Method.
-Here, we map relationships between service candidates based on those event flows identified in previous steps, utilizing abstracted communication methods (synchronous or asynchronous).
+Here, we map relationships between service candidates following those event flows identified in previous steps, utilizing abstracted communication methods (synchronous or asynchronous).
 Communication protocols beyond our control are usually marked in black and set aside.

-Here's how you transform events into the first draft of a Boris diagram.
+Here's how you transform events into the first draft of a Boris diagram, based on the first two internal events.
 ![The Beginning of Boris](/assets/images/boris-start.png) When completed the selected flow, the Boris starts resembling a spider web of the services and external systems.
 ![Whole Boris - Spider Web of the Service System](/assets/images/boris-full.png)

+When crafting the Boris diagram, team discussions are encouraged to determine how events should be mapped onto the diagram.
+This often involves iterative back-and-forth between the event storming board and the Boris diagram.
+Additionally, services may undergo renaming, splitting, or merging as part of this process.
+It's typical to make adjustments such as adding missing events or updating for enhanced conciseness and clarity to the event storming board too.

 ### SnapE